Showing posts sorted by relevance for query Endurance. Sort by date Show all posts

 The abortive Porsche flat-16.

-In 1969, the Porsche factory dynamometer could handle an output of around 750 bhp, then thought ample but even 635 bhp wouldn’t be enough to take on the big V8s but, for technical reasons, it wasn’t possible to further to enlarge the flat-12, Porsche built a flat-16 which pushed their dynamometer beyond its limit, the new engine rated at 750 bhp because the factory didn’t have the means to measure output beyond that point.
-Such a thing had happened before, resulting in an anomaly which wasn’t explained for some years.
-In 1959 Daimler released their outstanding 4.5 litre (278 cubic inch) V8 but their dynamometer was more antiquated still, a pre-war device unable to produce a reading beyond 220 so that was the rating used, causing much surprise to those testing the only car in which it was ever installed, the rather dowdy Majestic Major (1959-1968).
-The Majestic Major was quite hefty and reckoned to enjoy the aerodynamic properties of a small cottage yet it delivered performance which 220 bhp should not have been able to provide, something confirmed when one was fitted to a Jaguar Mark X. Unfortunately, Jaguar choose not to use the Daimler V8 in the Mark X, instead enlarging the XK-six, dooming the car in the US market where a V8 version would likely have proved a great success.
+In 1969, the Porsche factory dynamometer could handle an output of around 750 bhp, then thought ample but even 635 bhp wouldn’t be enough to take on the big V8s.
+For technical reasons it wasn't feasible further to enlarge the flat-12 so Porsche built a flat-16 which worked well enough to exceed the capacity of the factory's dynamometer beyond its limit; the new engine was allocated a notional rating rated of 750 because that was the point at which the machine's graduations ended.
+Such a thing had happened before, resulting in an anomaly which wasn’t for some years explained.
+In 1959 Daimler released their outstanding 4.5 litre (278 cubic inch) V8 but their dynamometer was more antiquated still, a pre-war device unable to produce a reading beyond 220 bhp so that was the rating used, causing much surprise to those testing the only production model in which it was installed, the rather dowdy Majestic Major (DQ450 saloon & DR450 limousine, 1959-1968).
+In either form the Majestic Major was quite hefty and reckoned to enjoy the aerodynamic properties of a small cottage yet it delivered performance which 220 bhp should not have been able to provide, something confirmed when one was fitted to a Jaguar Mark X (1961-1970 and badged 420G from 1967) for evaluation after Jaguar absorbed Daimler.
+The V8 Mark X effortlessly out-performed the six cylinder version (rated at a perhaps optimistic 265 bhp.
+Unfortunately, Jaguar choose not to use the Daimler V8 in the Mark X, instead enlarging the XK-six, dooming the car in the US market where a V8 version would likely have proved a great success.

 The Can-Am: Porsche 917/10, Riverside, 1972.

-Estimates at the time suggested the Porsche flat 16 delivered something like 785 bhp which in the Can-Am would have been competitive but the bulk of the rendered it unsuitable, the longer wheelbase necessitated for installation in a modified 917 chassis having such an adverse effect on the balance of the car Porsche instead resorted to forced aspiration, the turbocharged 917s becoming known as the turbopanzers.
+Estimates at the time suggested the Porsche flat-16 delivered something like 785 bhp which in the Can-Am would have been competitive but the bulk rendered it unsuitable, the longer wheelbase necessitated for installation in a modified 917 chassis having such an adverse effect on the balance Porsche instead resorted to forced aspiration, the turbocharged 917s becoming known as the turbopanzers.
 Porsche bought a new dynamometer which revealed they generated around 1100 bhp in racing trim and 1580 when tuned for a qualifying sprint.
-Thus, even when detuned for racing, the Can-Am 917s typically took to the tracks generating more horsepower than the Spitfires, Hurricanes and Messerschmitt which fought the Battle of Britain in 1940.
+Thus, even when detuned for racing, the Can-Am 917s typically took to the tracks generating about the same HP as the early Spitfires, Hurricanes and Messerschmitt which in 1940 fought the Battle of Britain.
 Unsurprisingly, the 917 won the Cam-Am title in 1972 and 1973, the reward for which was the same as that earlier delivered in Europe: a rule change effectively banning the thing.
+Still, when interviewed, one Porsche engineer admitted the new dynamometer "cost a boatload of money" but he was reported as seeming "pleased with the purchase." so there was that.

 The widow-maker: 1975 Porsche 930 with the surprisingly desirable (for some) “sunroof delete” option.

 The experience gained in developing turbocharging was however put to good use, the 911 Turbo (930 the internal designation) introduced in 1975 originally as a homologation exercise (al la the earlier 911 RS Carrera) but so popular did it prove it was added to the list as a regular production model and one has been a permanent part of the catalogue almost continuously since.
 The additional power and its sometimes sudden arrival meant the times early versions were famously twitchy at the limit (and such was the power those limits were easily found), gaining the machine the nickname “widow-maker”.
 There was plenty of advice available for drivers, the most useful probably the instruction not to use the same technique when cornering as one might in a front-engined car and a caution that even if one had had a Volkswagen Beetle while a student, that experience might not be enough to prepare one for a Porsche Turbo.
-Small things apparently could make a difference, one source suggesting those wishing to explore a 930’s limits should try to get one with the rare “sunroof delete” option, the lack of the additional weight up there slightly improving the centre of gravity to the extent one could be travelling a little faster before the tail-heavy beast misbehaved.
-It may be an urban myth but is vaguely plausible although, at best it would seem only to delay the inevitable.
+When stresses are extreme, the physics mean the location of small amounts of weight become subject to a multiplier-effect and the advice was those wishing to explore a 930's limits of adhesion should get one with the rare “sunroof delete” option, the lack of the additional weight up there slightly lowering the centre of gravity.
+However, even that precaution may only have delayed the delaying the inevitable and possibly made the consequences worse, one travelling a little faster before the tail-heavy beast misbehaved.

-In what may have been a consequence of the instability induced by a higher centre of gravity, in 2012 Lindsay Lohan crashed a sunroof equipped Porsche 911 Carrera S on the Pacific Coast Highway in Santa Monica, Los Angeles.
-Clearly, Ms Lohan should avoid driving Porsches with sunroofs.
+In what may have been a consequence of the instability induced by a higher centre of gravity, in 2012 Lindsay Lohan crashed a sunroof-equipped Porsche 911 Carrera S on the Pacific Coast Highway in Santa Monica, Los Angeles.

 Thursday, February 22, 2024